-- Course C Online Puzzles Website - CS Fundamentals Main Activity Tips Lesson Recommendations Make a Copy -
+- Course C Online Puzzles 2018 Website - CS Fundamentals Main Activity Tips -Lesson Recommendations

-Event - An action that causes something to happen.
+• Event - An action that causes something to happen.

 - Review "The Big Event" activity with students: - What did we "program" the button click events to do? - Now we're going to add events to our coding.
 Specifically, we're going to create an event for clicking the mouse and one for when the bird hits an object like the ground or an obstacle.
 When have you seen a character touch another object as an event in games?